-Jainism is an ancient religion, thought to have been founded 6th century BC by a man called Mahavira, in India.
-Today there are about 6 million followers of the religion and they are known as Jains.
+Jainism is an ancient religion.
+Jains trace their beliefs and history through a succession of twenty-four leaders (tirthankaras).
+Today there are about 4 to 5 million followers of the religion, mostly living in India, and they are known as Jains.

 Jainism is based on the idea that people should never be violent in what they think, do or say.